garetht/amanar/README.md

 - For best results, close applications before running Amanar.
 Many applications do not take kindly to their data being modified while they are in use.
 - Do not edit numbers in plists using XCode.
 XCode will conveniently change your data types for you.
+- A reiteration: back up your data before using this tool.
+There are no known cases of data loss, but if formats change over time this may occur.

 ## Building